A Selected Chronological Bibliography of

 amino acids—the peptidyl bond—lies in rRNA and not in proteins associated with

-(US), and Thomas A. Steitz (US) used the atomic structures of the large
+and Thomas A. Steitz (US) used the atomic structures of the large ribosomal

-marismortui (Archaea) and its complexes with two substrate analogs, to
+(Archaea) and its complexes with two substrate analogs, to establish that the

-establish that the ribosome is a ribozyme and explored the catalytic properties
+ribosome is a ribozyme and explored the catalytic properties of its all-RNA

 Tohru Ueda (JP), Yuko Suga (JP), and Tatsuhiko Matsuguchi (JP) discovered